-A stomach mass is a lump or growth in the stomach area.
-A person may be able to feel the lump, or it might be deeper in the stomach.
-Stomach masses have many possible causes, and some may only be detectable with imaging or surgical exploration.
+There are numerous possible causes of a lump or mass in the stomach.
+A person may be able to feel the mass, or it might only be detectable with imaging or other diagnostic tests.

 In this article, we cover some of the common causes of a mass in the stomach and the other symptoms that a person may experience.
 We also explain when a person should see a doctor.